Target audience

 Historical developments / Transfusion chain / Blood groups / Immunohematology / Transfusion-related risks - Biology and biochemistry of blood products

-Red blood cells and platelets / Fresh frozen Plasma - Medical aspects
+Red blood cells / Platelets / Fresh frozen Plasma - Medical aspects

 Needs and use of blood products / Apheresis / Hematopoietic stem cells / Clinical cases and practices - Production and regulatory aspects